GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

 To enable a Genesys Cloud data action to make public API requests on behalf of your Genesys Cloud organization, use an OAuth client to configure authentication with Genesys Cloud.

-Create two OAuth clients for use with the data action integration with the following custom role:
+Create three OAuth clients for use with the data action integration with the following custom roles:

 | OAuth Client   | Custom role | OAuth Client Name |
 |----------------|-------------------------------|-------|